 Eligibility Criteria

-To qualify for the Main Residence Nil Rate Band, certain conditions must be met.
-These include:
+To qualify for the RNRB, certain conditions must be met:

-- The allowance is tapered for estates valued above £2 million.
+- The RNRB is tapered for estates valued above £2,000,000 — it reduces by £1 for every £2 the estate exceeds this threshold.

 |---|---|

-By understanding and utilizing the Main Residence Nil Rate Band effectively, families can ensure that more of their estate is passed on to their loved ones, rather than being lost to inheritance tax.
+By understanding and utilising the Residence Nil Rate Band effectively, families can ensure that significantly more of their estate is passed on to their loved ones, rather than being lost to Inheritance Tax.

 Inheritance Tax and Life Insurance Policies